Lesson 3 of 6

 Ideal Conditions for the .25 Delta

-• Normal IV environment (VIX 15-22)
+• Normal IV environment (VIX 15-22) -- this is most of the time

 • Medium-sized positions (not your biggest allocation)

-• Sideways or mildly bullish market outlook
+• Sideways or mildly bullish market -- no strong reason to be defensive or aggressive

 The 25 Delta Rule of Thumb